heliosproj/HeliOS/BUILD_GUIDE_ST.md

 ## Overview

 The purpose of this guide is to demonstrate how **HeliOS 0.5.0** can be built and deployed to other MCUs without the Arduino Core.
-This guide is meant for more advanced use cases and provides step-by-step instructions for building and deploying **HeliOS 0.5.0** (a lightweight embedded operating system) on the **ST NUCLEO-H723ZG** development board.
-While this guide is specific to the **ST NUCLEO-H723ZG**, these same steps may be taken to build and deploye **HeliOS 0.5.0** on other ST MCUs and development boards.
+This guide is meant for more advanced use cases and provides step-by-step instructions for building and deploying **HeliOS 0.5.0** on the **ST NUCLEO-H723ZG** development board.
+While this guide is specific to the **ST NUCLEO-H723ZG**, these same steps may be taken to build and deploy **HeliOS 0.5.0** on other ST MCUs and development boards.

 ### Target Hardware